-We are thrilled to have you join us for an exciting exploration into the forefront of Nanomaterials Science and Engineering in Tokyo, Japan, on April 16–17, 2025 with the theme of “Innovations in nanomaterials for sustainable energy production”.
+We are thrilled to have you join us for an exciting exploration into the forefront of Nanomaterials Science and Engineering in Rome, Italy, on June 12–13, 2025 with the theme of “Innovations in nanomaterials for sustainable energy production”.
 This conference brings together leading scientists, researchers, industry experts, and students from around the world to share ground breaking developments, exchange ideas, and collaborate on the future applications of nanomaterials.
 Throughout the event, you will have the opportunity to attend keynote lectures by distinguished speakers, engage in technical sessions, and participate in workshops designed to enhance your understanding of this rapidly evolving field.
 We encourage you to take advantage of these networking opportunities, connect with peers, and foster new collaborations.
 Thank you for joining us.
 We look forward to a conference filled with meaningful discussions, new ideas, and lasting connections.
 Together, let’s advance the exciting field of nanomaterials and make an impact on the future.

 Nanomaterials are materials that have structural features on the nanometre scale, typically ranging from 1 to 100 nanometres (nm).
 At this scale, materials often exhibit unique properties that differ significantly from their bulk counterparts due to quantum effects and a high surface area-to-volume ratio.
 While nanomaterials offer significant advantages, there are challenges related to their production, stability, and potential environmental and health impacts.
 Understanding the toxicity, bioavailability, and ecological effects of nanomaterials is essential for safe application and regulation.
 Nanomaterials are revolutionizing various fields, including electronics, energy, healthcare, and environmental management, due to their enhanced properties such as increased strength, electrical conductivity, and chemical reactivity.
 For example, nanoparticles can exhibit exceptional mechanical strength, enabling lighter and stronger materials for aerospace and automotive industries.
 In electronics, they allow for the development of faster, more efficient devices with smaller form factors.